cplaiasu/plasma-applet-aave-price/README.md

 # Polkadot Price Plasmoid

 ## About
-Plasma applet showing the current price of Polkadot from various markets to choose from.
-The plasmoid can also convert the price to a desired currency.
+Plasma applet showing the current price of AAVE from various markets to choose from.

 ## Installation
 ```